Everymind welcomes start of 2019 National Suicide Prevention Conference

 A total of nine Everymind staff are scheduled to present at the conference, which is considered one of the most important national suicide prevention events of the year.

-Topics include research, the National Communications Charter, new work in alcohol and other drugs, local suicide prevention trials and rural and remote support.
+Topics include research, the National Communications Charter (The Charter), new work in alcohol and other drugs, local suicide prevention trials and rural and remote support.
 Everymind Director, Jaelea Skehan will also be presenting throughout the event, including an opening address and two presentations on the #YouCanTalk campaign.

 Ms Skehan said as sector collaboration and partnerships continue to be a strategic priority for Everymind it was a natural fit for the Institute to be the inaugural Principal Sponsor of NSPC.